Muirfield/pocketmine-plugins/ToyBox/README.md

 ### Permission Nodes

-* toybox.treecapitator: Allow treecapitator
-* toybox.compasstp: Allow treecapitator
+* toybox.treecapitator : Use treecapitator
+  (Defaults to Op)
+* toybox.magiccarpet : MagicCarpet command
+  (Defaults to Op)
+* toybox.compasstp : Teleport with compass
+  (Defaults to Op)
-* toybox.powertool: Allow the use of powertool
+* toybox.powertool : Allow the use of powertool
+  (Defaults to Op)
-* toybox.cloakclock.use: Can use cloakclock
+* toybox.cloakclock.use : Can use cloakclock
+  (Defaults to Op)
-* toybox.cloakclock.inmune: Can see players using cloakclock
+* toybox.cloakclock.inmune : Can see players using cloakclock
+  (Defaults to Op)
-* toybox.torch: Allow use of torch
+* toybox.torch : Can use floating torch
-* toybox.magiccarpet: Allow use of Magic carpet
+  (Defaults to Op)

 ## Changes

 * 1.1.1: Maintenance release
   * Fixed magic carpet for 1.5
+  * Translations
 * 1.1.0 : Next release
   * Added Floating Torch
   * Added magic carpet